 By Candice Wagener | Photographed by Sunny Frantz

 Brix Cider owners Marie and Matt Raboin started dabbling in home-brewing a decade ago.
 Combined with the “farming bug” they always felt, starting an orchard seemed like a natural fit.
-They planted their first trees in Barneveld in 2014, produced their first commercial batch of cider in late 2016 and launched the area’s first cider pub in Mount Horeb this past winter.
+They planted their first trees in Barneveld in 2014, produced their first commercial batch of cider in late 2016 and launched the area’s first cider pub in Mount Horeb in the winter of 2018.
+(Currently because of COVID-19 Brix’s outdoor patio is only open for dining.
+See below for hours of operation*).

-With 12 tap lines featured in Brix’s tasting room, cider drinkers can have their fill.
-Since the trees the Raboins planted on their land have just started producing, they established 18 local partner orchards where they can harvest “seconds,” the blemished, not-quite-perfect fruit left after u-pick season.
+With 12 tap lines featured in Brix’s tasting room (when it’s open), cider drinkers can have their fill.
+Since the trees the Raboins planted on their land have just started producing, they established 21 local partner orchards where they can harvest “seconds,” the blemished, not-quite-perfect fruit left after u-pick season.
 They have also used apples from retired orchards and wild apples from friends’ farms, though they’re not tied down to apples—their recipes often mix in other fruits, honey and hops, all sourced locally whenever possible.

 With a love for experimentation and a belief that every apple has a unique personality, the Raboins rarely make a cider batch twice, unless they stumble upon an extremely popular variety like Hoppy Honey Crisp.